17 Things You Need To Know About The Divorce Process

 There is no formal process necessary to revert to your maiden name – a simple letter of notification to banks, government bodies, etc. will suffice.

 Am I able to change my children’s surnames?

 Changing a child’s surname is often hotly contested and can be a complicated issue.

 Generally, the Registrar of Births, Deaths and Marriages in most states will require an Order from the Family Court authorising the change of name if the other party will not consent.
 If the other spouse is deceased or is otherwise not named on the children’s original birth certificate, then a Court Order may not be necessary.

 What effect does my divorce have on my will?

-Should you wish to make an application for Divorce or seek advice on any other aspect of Family Law, contact DS Family Law on (08) 9486 1766 for an initial consultation, or head over to our Divorce Page.
+Should you wish to make an application for Divorce or seek advice on any other aspect of Family Law, fill out the enquiry form below or contact DS Family Law on (08) 9486 1766 for an initial consultation.
+For more information, head over to our Divorce Page.

 Let’s meet, and figure it out